 Clustering models are inferring a function to describe hidden structure from “unlabeled” data.
 These unsupervised learning algorithms are grouping similar rows given features.

+In this example, we want to build a prediction model for a supervised learning problem where we want to predict whether or not a patient will be readmitted to the hospital or not.
 When building a supervised learning model, you’ll also need to select a target variable.
 The target variable is the variable whose values are to be modeled and predicted by your model using the other variables.
 It’s what you want to predict.

 In the Automated Machine Learning mode, you’ll still be able to define the types of algorithms DSS will train.
-This will let you choose between fast prototypes, interpretable models, or high performing models with less interpretability.
+This will let you choose between fast prototypes, interpretable models, or high-performing models with less interpretability.

 You can also define the computation engine used to train the models.
 You’ll be able to leverage your machine’s Python-based back-end or, depending on the integrations made at the admin level, offload training to your Spark cluster using SparkMLlib or H20 Sparkling water.

 Once you’ve selected an option, you can launch your first training session and train a few models on your training dataset.